elastic/elasticsearch/docs/internal/GeneralArchitectureGuide.md

 ### Snapshot Backwards Compatibility

-Snapshots taken by a version X cluster nodes cannot be read by a cluster running older version nodes.
-However, snapshots taken by an older version cluster can continue to be read by newer version clusters: this compatibility goes back many major versions.
+Snapshots taken by a cluster of version X nodes cannot be read by a cluster running older version nodes.
+However, snapshots taken by an older version cluster can continue to be read from and written to by newer version clusters: this compatibility goes back many major versions.
 If a newer version cluster writes to a snapshot repository containing snapshots from an older version, then it will do so in a way that leaves the repository format (metadata and file layout) readable by those older versions.

-Restoring indexes that have different and no longer supported data formats can be a little trickier: see the [public snapshot compatibility docs][].
+Restoring indexes that have different and no longer supported data formats can be tricky: see the [public snapshot compatibility docs][] for details.

 [public snapshot compatibility docs]: https://www.elastic.co/guide/en/elasticsearch/reference/current/snapshot-restore.html#snapshot-index-compatibility